henrydwright/website/content/articles/arm64-assembly-part-2.md

 We create a new `AREA` for data and store a set of bytes (the `B` in `DCB` stands for bytes).
 The contents of these bytes are the null-terminated (hence the `0`) ASCII string for _"Hello, world!"_.

 Note how easy the assembler makes it for us to define a string constant.

+<div class="remark success"><b>Time to run!</b> Check this program works by running it.
+You'll notice it does nothing but run and exit again.
+This is by design, we'll make it do stuff later. </div>

 ### Stack
 We'll now see why string constants are much easier to define globally in `armasm` - this is because the work is done at assembly time, rather than at runtime, and because the syntax for doing so is much easier!